-Trump may meet with Russian Foreign Minister Lavrov Wednesday
+Trump to meet with Russian Foreign Minister Lavrov Wednesday

-(CNN)A US official said a meeting between President Donald Trump and Russian Foreign Minister Sergey Lavrov is a possibility Wednesday.
+(CNN)President Donald Trump plans to meet with Russian Foreign Minister Sergey Lavrov on Wednesday, according to his schedule.

-Lavrov will be in Washington to meet with Secretary of State Rex Tillerson.
-A meeting with the President has not yet been announced.
+The meeting will take place at 10:30 a.m.
+ET in the Oval Office and will be closed to press, according to the White House.

-Tillerson and Lavrov are scheduled to meet Wednesday to discuss Ukraine, Syria and bilateral issues, the State Department announced Monday.
+Lavrov had planned to be in Washington Wednesday to meet with Secretary of State Rex Tillerson.
+Tillerson and Lavrov are scheduled to meet earlier Wednesday to discuss Ukraine, Syria and bilateral issues, the State Department announced.

-In addition to the tensions between Washington and Moscow over geopolitics, the meeting between Tillerson and Lavrov, and now a possible meeting between Trump and the Russian foreign minister, come against a backdrop of recriminations over alleged Russian interference in the 2016 elections and the firing of FBI Director James Comey.
+In addition to the tensions between Washington and Moscow over geopolitics, the meetings between Tillerson and Lavrov, and now between Trump and the Russian foreign minister, come against a backdrop of recriminations over alleged Russian interference in the 2016 elections and the firing of FBI director James Comey.

 Comey was dismissed Tuesday, the White House announced, sweeping away the man who is responsible for the bureau's investigation into whether members of the Trump campaign team colluded with Russia in its alleged interference in last year's election.